YallowMan/WikipediaGame/WGIP.md

 # Wikipedia Game Improvement Proposal

-Author: Carlos Garcia
+Author: Carlos Garcia - Working Solo

+Peer Reviewer: Peter Smith

 ## Improvement

 As of now the WikipediaGame uses a breadth-first search for all the hyperlinks of each page, and goes from the given start page and finishes when it reaches the target page.
-The Improvements I propose are:
+The Improvement I propose is:

-### Caching
-The Wikipedia Game as it sits does not have a way to avoid any redundant searches so a way to fix that would be to implement caching.
-This would speed up efficiency as well as its able to fetch that info from a directory where the results are stored.
-By storing the links of each fetched page in a cache, we avoid fetching the same page multiple times.
-This can reduce the number of requests made to the server, which not only speeds up the script but also reduces the load on the server.

-### Deque (Double-ended queue)
+### Deque (Double-ended queue) Two Way Search
 When working aider an improvement it suggested that I think would work well, that being a double ended queue from a module called collections.
 Removing elements from the front of a list is slow to say the least, whereas it's quicker for a deque or double ended queue.
 This is because adding or removing elements from the front of a deque is a fast operation with popping of elements, whereas removing elements from the front of a list is slow and can significantly slow down the algorithm if the list is long.

 ## Pseudo-code for my modification
 ```
- Create an empty dictionary called link_cache

- Define get_links function with page_url as parameter:
-     If page_url is in link_cache:
-         Return the value of page_url in link_cache
-     Else:
-         Fetch the page and parse it to get the links
-         Store the links in link_cache with page_url as the key
-         Return the links

  Import deque from collections